ajkd/Traffic-Light-Control-Using-Image-Processing-With-openCV/README.md

     }

     lane - lane id
     red  - When application need to light up for example red light of the lane 1 it will send Arduino board Id "c1" following message
            1) "On" LED connected to digital pin "3" nd wait zero milliseconds
                For example to light up yellow
            2) "Off" LED connected to digital pin "4" and wait 1000 milliseconds
                For example to off green
            3) "On" LED connected to digital pin "2" and wait zero milliseconds
                For example to light up red
            4) "Off" LED connected to digital pin "3"  and wait zero milliseconds
                For example to off yellow
     green - to light up green, same as red

     { "lane":99,
       "red":[ ["c1", [2,"O",0], [5,"O",0], [8,"O",0], [11,"O",0] ] ]
     }
     lane '99' is a special lane, which is used by the system to set all red lights of lanes to "On"
     when system is start up.
-Here red LEDs of lanes are connected digital pins 2, 5, 8 and 11
+Here red LEDs of lanes are connected digital pins 2, 5, 8 and 11 of Arudino
+    board

 ### Test System